Mineh222/Snacksy/README.md

 ## Future Improvements
 * User profile page that displays a user's account information and any snacks they have posted to sell on Snacksy.
-* User ability to upgrade their snack quantities inside their shopping cart.